-The construction site will be installed in the north-west part of the land and will include the installation of the three containers of 15 sqm each, to serve as offices, changing rooms for site workers and as deposit for equipment.
+The construction site will be installed and include the installation of the three containers of 15 sqm each, to serve as offices, changing rooms for site workers and as deposit for equipment.
 Two portable toilets will be installed on the site and their content will be constantly emptied by the supplier.
 A truck washing platform has been designated to clean the wheels of trucks going out of the construction site during demolition/construction works.
-The technical design documentation includes all the standards and requirements of the Contractor to comply with health and safety on site, including trainings, provision of protective gear, identification of risks and mitigation measures, clear division of tasks on site, etc.
+The technical design documentation includes all the standards and requirements of the Contractor to comply with health and safety on site, incuding trainings, provision of protective gear, identification of risks and mitigation measures, clear division of tasks on site, etc.